Paul Mirkovich

 Paul Mirkovich (born March 20, 1963) is an American musician from Los Angeles.
-He has been the band leader, keyboardist and duet singing partner for Cher for the last 16 years.
+He has previously been band leader, keyboardist and duet singing partner for Cher.
 He has also been the band director for Janet Jackson and Anastacia and a member of the multi-platinum bands Whitesnake and Nelson.
 Mirkovich played a role in Brett Garsed and T. J. Helmerich's albums Quid pro quo (1992) and Exempt (1993).
 Paul has also performed and recorded with Peter Gabriel and Shawn Colvin, among many others.
 Paul and the House Band toured the United States with Paul Stanley (from KISS) in October/November 2006 as well as Australia in April 2007.